lateplate/lateplate.github.io/_posts/2013-02-20-liberating-my-blog-with-jekyll-and-github.md

 ---
 layout: post
-title: Liberating My Blog With Jekyll and Github
+title: Liberating my blog with Jekyll and Github
 ---
 I must switch blogging platforms at least once a year.